Anadea/anadea_blog/content/posts/digital-transformation-in-higher-education/index.md

 ---
-ceoTitle: "Digital Transformation in Higher Education: Challenges & Solutions"
+ceoTitle: "Digital Transformation in Education: Challenges, Strategy for Schools and Universities"
-title: Digital Transformation in Education
+title: "Universities vs. the Internet: Can Traditional Education Survive the Digital Age?"
 breadcrumbs: Digital Transformation in Education
 slug: digital-transformation-in-higher-education
 draft: false